Introduction to communication in health, social care or children and young people’s settings

 Students are reminded that the time in which they complete is purely down to them as an individual.
 Completion can be as quickly or as slowly as you wish within the 12 month tuition period.
 If you require additional time an extension may be available.
 Extensions are arranged at an additional cost as and when needed.

-Students can expect to receive access to the student portal via email within 3 working days of enrolment being received.
-Please allow 5 working days for receipt of hard copy materials if selected.
+Students can normally expect to receive delivery of their course materials via courier within 3 working days of enrolment being received.
+However we would ask you to allow 7 working days.

-All students on this course will be registered to a personal tutor for 12 months who is contactable via email through our student portal.
+All students on this course will be registered to a personal tutor for 12 months who is contactable via email.
 We also have a team of dedicated advisors to help and advise with any course related queries.
 The tutors role is to help and support students for the entire duration of their studies.
 Please remember our tutors are here to help.
 Never be embarrassed to ask for help.

 This course is completed using continual assessment, allowing your tutor to closely monitor your progress every step of the way.
 Therefore no examination is required.
-Students will be required to submit a series of assignments throughout their course by uploading completed assignments to our student portal.
-You are able to view our ilearn it easy portal here
+Students will be required to submit a series of assignments throughout their course direct to their assigned tutor.
+Tutor details will be contained within your study pack.

 Please note: All students must have a confirmed placement for the whole course duration.
 This is the student's responsibilty to arrange and organise.
 UK Open College does not organise this and will not be held responsible if this is not in place.